EfficientDreamer: High-Fidelity and Robust 3D Creation via Orthogonal-view Diffusion Prior: Conclusion

 \section{Conclusion}

-In this paper, we present {\emph{EffecientDreamer}}, a novel high-fidelity and robust 3D creation method via orthogonal-view diffusion prior.
-In the core, we introduce a novel diffusion model which can generate a composite image consisting of sub-images from four orthogonal viewpoints.
-Given a text prompt, these showcases of an identical object from crucial views can provide a more adequate semantic representation.
-Then we can improve the text-to-3D generation framework with this novel orthogonal-view diffusion model.
-We also employ a progressive strategy that adaptively incorporates the orthogonal-view diffusion prior and the original pre-trained diffusion prior.
-Our method can address the infamous Janus problem while keeping the high fidelity of 3D creation.
+In this paper, we present \emph{EfficientDreamer}, a novel approach for high-fidelity and robust 3D creation using orthogonal-view diffusion priors.
+We introduce a novel diffusion model that can create composite images comprising sub-images from different orthogonal viewpoints.
+These composite images provide important geometric structure priors for 3D model generation by showcasing an object from multiple perspectives.
+We enhance the text-to-3D generation framework by leveraging the orthogonal-view diffusion model.
+Additionally, we introduce a 3D synthesis fusion network that integrates the orthogonal-view diffusion prior with the pre-trained diffusion prior.
+We also introduce a dynamic 3D synthesis strategy to balance the guidance of these two diffusion models during the SDS optimization.
+Our method effectively addresses the challenging Janus problem while ensuring the fidelity of the generated 3D models. {